Global Bioeconomy Alliance: Shaping the Future of Bioeconomy through Global Collaboration

 This year’s event brought together over 100 representatives from the research sector, industry and government agencies from Brazil, Australia, Germany, Denmark, the UK and USA to advance research and technology developments in key areas of the bioeconomy.

-In particular, the conference focused on creating impact in areas such sustainable agriculture, bioresources valorisation, decarbonisation, cell-free biomanufacturing, and sustainable mining.
+In particular, the conference focused on creating impact in areas such as sustainable agriculture, bioresource valorisation, decarbonisation, cell-free biomanufacturing, and sustainable mining.
 The conference featured action-oriented and future-focused discussions, emphasising the importance of building a sustainable future amidst unprecedented challenges, changes and disruptions.

 Discussions at the conference showcased recent activities in Europe, Australia, the Global South, and beyond, and highlighted the fact that a successful bioeconomy needs to be truly global to make sustainable impact to common health and wealth.
 Potential funding sources for collaborative projects were presented, and the Novo Nordisk Foundation announced €140,000 annual support, initially for the next three years, to: